thycotic/dsv-docs/product/auth-general/authgcp/index.md

 Now the service account that is going to access DSV is required.
 For this example, we will name this account `client-svc` The setup in GCP is the same as above for the `dsv-svc` account except that when the role is assigned, it must be **Service Account Token Creator** so that this account can request tokens.
 Also, after generating the key, make sure to save the file to the local machine that will access DSV and note the location.

-In the DSV CLI, create a user called `gcp-test` referring to the `client-svc` service account with `gcloud` as the authentication provider using `thy user create --username gcp-test --provider gcloud --externalid client-svc@myfirstproject-273119.iam.gserviceaccount.com`
+In the DSV CLI, create a User called `gcp-test` referring to the `client-svc` service account with `gcloud` as the authentication provider using `thy user create --username gcp-test --provider gcloud --externalid client-svc@myfirstproject-273119.iam.gserviceaccount.com`

 ```json